fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 - He does use Bernoulli sampling, which is what I need for online experiments.
 I just don'f fully understand how his perspective fits into the Imbens Rubin book / Athey Imbens one.

-- Also, use my notes in Obsidian.
-There is a lot there.

-## Assumptions

-- SUTVA

-- Then we also require randomised assignments.
-In online experiments, as least, this is not an assumption if we properly test the randomisation proceedure (see discussion of SRM in @sec-threats-to-validity)

-Other related assumptions (not needed in online experiments, but discuss briefly)
+### Other related assumptions (not needed in online experiments, but discuss briefly)
 - Ignorability
 - Excludability
 	- Another key assumption, related to no hidden treatment variation, is that *assignment* to treatment affects outcomes only through the effect of the *administration* of the treatment -- being part of the treatment group does not have an effect on outcomes other than through the treatment itself.